charmbracelet/huh/README.md

                 huh.NewOption("Vegan Cheese", "vegan cheese"),
                 huh.NewOption("Nutella", "nutella"),
             ).
-            Limit(4).
+            Limit(4). // there’s a 4 topping limit!
             Value(&toppings),

-        // Option values in selects and multi-selects can by any type you
+        // Option values in selects and multi selects can be any type you
         // want.
-We’ve been using recording strings above whereas here we’ll
+We’ve been recording strings above, but here we’ll store
-        // store integers.
+        // answers as integers.
 Note the generic "[int]" directive below. huh.NewSelect[int]().
             Title("How much Charm Sauce do you want?").
             Options(